Prince (musician): 1991–1996: Name change, Diamonds and Pearls and The Gold Experience

-After failed attempts in 1990 and 1991, Warner Bros. released a greatest hits compilation with the three-disc The Hits/The B-Sides in 1993.
-The first two discs were also sold separately as The Hits 1 and The Hits 2.
-The collection features the majority of Prince's hit singles (with the exception of "Batdance" and other songs that appeared on the Batman soundtrack), and several previously hard-to-find recordings, including B-sides from across Prince's career and previously unreleased tracks such as the Revolution-recorded "Power Fantastic" and a live recording of "Nothing Compares 2 U" with Rosie Gaines.
-Two new songs, "Pink Cashmere" and "Peach", were chosen as promotional singles.

 In 1993, in rebellion against Warner Bros., which refused to release Prince's enormous backlog of music at a steady pace, Prince formally adopted the "Love Symbol" as his stage name.
 To use the symbol in print media, Warner Bros. organized a mass mailing of floppy disks with a custom font.
 At this time, Prince was often referred to as "the Artist Formerly Known as Prince" or "the Artist".

-In 1994, Prince began to release albums in quick succession as a means of releasing himself from his contractual obligations to Warner Bros.
-He also began appearing with the word "slave" written on his face.
-He believed Warner Bros. was intent on limiting his artistic freedom by insisting he release albums more sporadically.
-He also blamed Warner Bros. for the poor commercial performance of Love Symbol, claiming they had marketed it insufficiently.
-It was out of these developments that the aborted The Black Album was officially released, seven years after its initial recording.
-The "new" release was already in wide circulation as a bootleg.
-Warner Bros. then succumbed to Prince's wishes to release an album of new material, Come.
+That same year, Warner Bros. released a greatest hits compilation with the three-disc The Hits/The B-Sides in 1993.
+The first two discs were also sold separately as The Hits 1 and The Hits 2.
+The collection features the majority of Prince's hit singles, and several previously hard-to-find recordings, including B-sides from across Prince's career and previously unreleased tracks such as the Revolution-recorded "Power Fantastic" and a live recording of "Nothing Compares 2 U" with Rosie Gaines.
+Two new songs, "Pink Cashmere" and "Peach", were chosen as promotional singles.